Small interfering RNA: Mechanism

-siRNA is also similar to miRNA, however, miRNAs are derived from shorter stemloop RNA products. miRNAs typically silence genes by repression of translation and have broader specificity of action, while siRNAs typically work with higher specificity by cleaving the mRNA before translation, with 100% complementarity.
+siRNA is also similar to miRNA; however, miRNAs are derived from shorter stemloop RNA products. miRNAs typically silence genes by repression of translation and have broader specificity of action, while siRNAs typically work with higher specificity by cleaving the mRNA before translation, with 100% complementarity.

 RNAi induction using siRNAs or their biosynthetic precursors

 Dicer protein colored by protein domain.

-Gene knockdown by transfection of exogenous siRNA is often unsatisfactory because the effect is only transient, especially in rapidly dividing cells.
+Gene knockdown by transfection of exogenous siRNA is only transient, especially in rapidly dividing cells.
 This may be overcome by creating an expression vector for the siRNA.
 The siRNA sequence is modified to introduce a short loop between the two strands.
 The resulting transcript is a short hairpin RNA (shRNA), which can be processed into a functional siRNA by Dicer in its usual fashion.
-Typical transcription cassettes use an RNA polymerase III promoter (e.g., U6 or H1) to direct the transcription of small nuclear RNAs (snRNAs) (U6 is involved in RNA splicing; H1 is the RNase component of human RNase P).
+Typical transcription cassettes use an RNA polymerase III promoter (e.g., U6 or H1) to direct the transcription of small nuclear RNAs (snRNAs, where U6 is involved in RNA splicing; H1 is the RNase component of human RNase P).
 It is theorized that the resulting siRNA transcript is then processed by Dicer.

 The gene knockdown efficiency can also be improved by using cell squeezing.

 The activity of siRNAs in RNAi is largely dependent on its binding ability to the RNA-induced silencing complex (RISC).
 Binding of the duplex siRNA to RISC is followed by unwinding and cleavage of the sense strand with endonucleases.
 The remaining anti-sense strand-RISC complex can then bind to target mRNAs for initiating transcriptional silencing.